lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 When using a Higher Order Function I often refer to the function I write to "feed" to the Higher Order Function as a "predicate" function.
 Let's say you are asked to find which numbers are even when given a list of numbers [1 ,2, 3, 4].
-We could use [filter](https://www.w3schools.com/python/ref_func_filter.asp) to do so, but first we need to write a function to pass to `filter`
+We could use [filter](https://www.w3schools.com/python/ref_func_filter.asp) to do so, but first we need to write a function to pass to `filter` *Note: Since computers are lazy when using a HOF `list` must be used to display the content, otherwise your output will read `<filter object at 0x7d98ab32a700>`*

 {% highlight python %}
 def is_even(number):  # this is the predicate function
     if (number % 2) == 0: